M17-Project/WPSD-Binaries/README.md

-Thesse are custom-complied binaries for `W0CHP-PiStar-Dash`.
+Thesse are custom-complied binaries for `WPSD`.